-Some TBI symptoms, such as loss of consciousness may occur right away.
+Some traumatic brain injury (TBI) symptoms, such as loss of consciousness, may occur right away.
 However, other symptoms may not manifest right away.
 Some may even take months to develop.
 If you suffered a blow to the head or otherwise suspect you could have a TBI, watch out for these common symptoms:

 - Drainage of clear fluids from the ears or nose